TiempoArgentino/ta-content-balancer-node-api/readme.md

 # CONTENT BALANCER REST API

+EN

-This CRUD Api stores wordpress articles to later be consumed.
+This CRUD API stores wordpress articles to later be consumed.
 It aims to release responsibilities to wordpress when it comes to consulting for personalized content.

 To be able to use the api follow the following steps.

+ES

+Esta CRUD API almacena artículos de wordpress para luego ser consumidos.
+Su objetivo es liberar responsabilidades a wordpress en lo que respecta a consultas de contenido personalizado.

+Para poder utilizar la API, siga los siguientes pasos.

 ## Install